hearit-io/fastify-redis-channels/README.md

 ![NPM License](https://img.shields.io/npm/l/fastify-redis-channels)
 ![NPM Downloads](https://img.shields.io/npm/dt/fastify-redis-channels)

-A Fastify plugin for fast, reliable, and scalable channels implementation based on Redis streams.
+A Fastify plugin for fast, reliable, and scalable message broker implementation based on Redis streams.

-Suitable for IoT applications with a massive network traffic, pub/sub use cases or any implementation with multiple producers/consumers.
+Suitable for IoT applications with massive network traffic, pub/sub-use cases, or any implementation with multiple producers/consumers.

-Implements a possiblity to scale the message processing across different consumers, without single consumers having to process all the messages.
-A group of consumers (a team) can cooperate consuming a different portion of the messages form the same channel.
+Implements a possibility to scale the message processing across different consumers, without single consumers having to process all the messages.
+A group of consumers, working as a team, can cooperate and consume a separate portion of those messages from the same channel.

 Can be used with a single Redis instance and later updated easily to a cluster configuration without need of any application change.